 Full instructions are provided on the eBook’s download page for getting started on every type of device.

-In addition, our online reader supports a Read Aloud facility available through ‘Read Online’ and can be used from both desktop and mobile views.
-This allows the user more freedom to roam desktops or browsing devices where traditional assistive software would have been required.
+Our reader has inbuilt text-to-speech, available through ‘Read Online’ which can be used from both desktop and mobile views.
+The Read Aloud feature enables the user more freedom to roam desktops or browsing devices where traditional assistive software would have been required.
 Read aloud is a core feature built into the online platform allowing for wider audience access to audible facilities where assistive software may not have been possible or practical.

 eBooks downloaded to eReader software such as Adobe Digital Editions can be read by most other software.
 Common software tools and their compatibility are as follows: